Fury-Labs/furya/tests/localosmosis/README.md

 make localnet-clean
 ```

-## 2. LocalOsmosis - With Mainnet State
+## 2. LocalFurya - With Mainnet State

-Running LocalOsmosis with mainnet state is resource intensive and can take a bit of time.
+Running LocalFurya with mainnet state is resource intensive and can take a bit of time.
 It is recommended to only use this method if you are testing a new feature that must be thoroughly tested before pushing to production.

 A few things to note before getting started.
 The below method will only work if you are using the same version as mainnet.
 In other words,